-Deborah Rhode, our founding president, passed away on 8 January 2021, at a much too soon age of 68.
+Deborah Rhode, our founding president, passed away on 8 January 2021, at the far too early age of 68.
 She was an extraordinary scholar in legal ethics, speaking and writing in lucid, laconic style.
 She played a major role in the establishment and organization of the discipline of legal ethics.
-Her effort in organizing the genre on a global scale included the founding of this Association, of which she served as the inaugural president from 2010 to 2014, Always a generous and unfailing supporter of our Association, as well as being a warm and caring friend to many, she will be much missed throughout the world, both in the profession and in academia.
+Her effort in organizing the field on a global scale included the founding of this Association, of which she served as the inaugural president from 2010 to 2014.
+Always a generous and unfailing supporter of our Association, as well as being a warm and caring friend to many, she will be much missed throughout the world, both in the profession and in academia.
 Legal ethics will never be the same without her.
 As the bell tolls, let us carry and build on the legacy she has created.

 See Deborah L. Rhode, International Legal Ethics: The Evolution of a Field, 42 Fordham Int’l L.J.
 219 (2018), available at: https://ir.lawnet.fordham.edu/ilj/vol42/iss2/1.

 Deborah L. Rhode is the Ernest W. McFarland Professor of Law and the Director of the Center on the Legal Profession.
 She graduated Phi Beta Kappa and summa cum laude from Yale College and received her JD from Yale Law School.
 She clerked for United States Supreme Court Justice Thurgood Marshall before joining the Stanford Law School faculty in 1979.